skunpoj/ai/README.md

    - Dispatch in `server/ws.py` when enabled in registry.
 2. Frontend:
    - No change needed for columns; the UI reads `/services` and renders accordingly.

+### Summarization

+- Settings → Summarization: enable/disable, customize the prompt (plain text or Markdown output).
+- The backend uses your prompt and full transcript to produce `summary_text` returned by `/render_full_row_json`.
+- The frontend renders the string in the Summary section (Markdown supported via MarkedJS).

 ### Gemini Providers